Sah-Abhishek/dice-game/README.md

-# This is Dice game
+# This is a Dice game made using react